mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 > No way...
 Is [Smile] going to win?

 The final turn of this battle is when an already demoralized Kong Wenge gets chewed out by his coach, who is also his translator and only friend.
-Smile cannot understand the language but clearly gets the gist of it.
+Smile cannot understand the language but clearly gets the stakes.
+The humming stops, and a sudden shift in the music accompanies a claustrophoic zoom.
+Smile's not having fun any more.

-<video file="e03_yelling.mp4"></video>
+<video file="e03_yelling_zoom.mp4"></video>

-Immediately, Smile is shown to lose his drive.
-Like his many games with Peco over the years, he can't help but go easy on someone who "bases their life around Ping Pong".
+Immediately, Smile loses his drive to win and sloppily hands the game to Kong.
+Like his many games with Peco over the years, he can't help but take pity on someone who bases their life around Ping Pong.

 <video file="e03_creepy.mp4"></video>

-The show quickly skips to the inevitable conclusion: Smile caves and hands the game to Kong.
-After this match and Koizumi's strong scolding, Smile transforms fully into the "emotionless" robot.
+After this match and Koizumi's strong scolding, Smile quickly transforms fully into the "emotionless" robot.
 For the next several episodes, he doesn't hesistate to crush even former friends like Sakuma.
 Witnessing this, and feeling left behind, Peco is finally so discouraged he throws away his ping pong paddle.

 <video file="e05_paddle.mp4"></video>